Non-Compete Agreements: How Do They Affect Careers?

 Legal Enforceability of Non-Compete Agreements

 Most states allow non-compete agreements but enforce them only if they are reasonable in scope, duration, and geography.
-For the majority of states, the non-compete agreement must be imposed to protect a legitimate business interest.
+In most states, a non-compete agreement must be enforced to protect a legitimate business interest.
 It must be narrowly tailored and not impose undue hardship on the employee.
 It also cannot harm the public interest.

 California, North Dakota, and Oklahoma only allow non-competes in very limited situations.
 Illinois, Oregon, and Washington allow non-competes, but only for highly compensated employees.
 Pennsylvania allows non-compete contracts, but there are laws excluding specific industries, such as healthcare practitioners.
 New York currently has a proposed law under consideration, which would prohibit almost all non-compete agreements.